• Home

 As such, you can use it with popular style guides like Tailwind, Material, Bootstrap, Arya, and others.
 You can choose the Base theme using their Designer feature.

 The components themselves cover everything you would expect from an extensive library.
-Menus, variety of panels, data tables, and a lot more.
+Menus, a variety of panels, data tables, and a lot more.
 PrimeReact is part of the PrimeFaces project.
 This lets you quickly tap into their other resources like Themes and Blocks.

 Bootstrap